-THE CLEMSON UNIVERSITY TITLE IX STATEMENT REGARDING NON-DISCRIMINATION prohibition against sexual harassment and sexual violence as mandated by Title IX of the Education Amendments of 1972.
-This Title IX policy is located on the Access and Equity website.
+THE CLEMSON UNIVERSITY TITLE IX STATEMENT REGARDING NON-DISCRIMINATION

+Clemson University is committed to a policy of equal opportunity for all persons and does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender, pregnancy or related conditions (including pregnancy, childbirth, termination of pregnancy, lactation, recovery from the foregoing, or medical conditions related to the foregoing), national origin, age, disability, veteran's status, genetic information or protected activity in employment, educational programs and activities, admissions and financial aid.
+This includes a prohibition against sex discrimination (including sex-based harassment and sexual violence) as mandated by Title IX of the Education Amendments of 1972.
+This Title IX policy is located on the Access Compliance and Education website.
 Ms. Alesia Smith is the Clemson University Title IX Coordinator, and the Assistant Vice President of Equity Compliance.
 Her office is located at 223 Brackett Hall, 864-656-3181 and her email address is alesias@clemson.edu.
 Remember, email is not a fully secured method of communication and should not be used to discuss Title IX issues.